noqms/noqms/README.md

 It all comes down to architecting and balancing for fewer failures, then handling failure case which will occur regardless of what communication tech is utilized.
 One downside of UDP includes single packet limits of under 64K.
-So write your microservices accordingly, thinking carefully about not turning it into a <i>macro</i>service before applying workarounds (paging, application level packet reassembly, etc) for that limit.
+So write your microservices accordingly, thinking carefully about not turning it into a <i>macro</i>service before applying workarounds for that limit.
-Additionally, in the event of transmission failure, we know that we must program for failure anyway in order to have a robust system.
-Timeouts are an integral part of the NoQMS framework, covered next.

 Timeouts are first class citizens in this architecture.
 With each microservice the application developer specifies the typicalMillis and the timeoutMillis for that microservices.
 The framework handles the rest - notifying a requester when